Irish Republican Army (1919–1922): IRA campaign and organisation

 The IRA fought a guerrilla war against the Crown forces in Ireland from 1919 to July 1921.
 The most intense period of the war was from November 1920 onwards.
 The IRA campaign can broadly be split into three phases.
 The first, in 1919, involved the re-organisation of the Irish Volunteers as a guerrilla army and only sporadic attacks.
 Organisers such as Ernie O'Malley were sent around the country to set up viable guerrilla units.
 On paper, there were 100,000 or so Volunteers enrolled after the conscription crisis of 1918.
 However, only about 15,000 of these participated in the guerrilla war.
 In 1919, Collins, the IRA's Director of Intelligence, organised the "Squad"—an assassination unit based in Dublin that killed police involved in intelligence work (the Irish playwright Brendan Behan's father Stephen Behan was a member of the Squad).
 Typical of Collins's sardonic sense of humour, the Squad was often referred to as his "Twelve Apostles".
 In addition, there were some arms raids on RIC barracks.
 By the end of 1919, four Dublin Metropolitan Police and 11 RIC men had been killed.
 The RIC abandoned most of their smaller rural barracks in late 1919.
 Around 400 of these were burned in a co-ordinated IRA operation around the country in April 1920.

 The second phase of the IRA campaign, roughly from January to July 1920, involved attacks on the fortified police barracks located in the towns.
 Between January and June 1920, 16 of these were destroyed and 29 badly damaged.
 Several events of late 1920 greatly escalated the conflict.
 Firstly, the British declared martial law in parts of the country—allowing for internment and executions of IRA men.
 Secondly, they deployed paramilitary forces, the Black and Tans and Auxiliary Division, and more British Army personnel into the country.
-Thus, the third phase of the war (roughly August 1920 – July 1921) involved the IRA taking on a greatly expanded British force, moving away from attacking well-defended barracks and instead using ambush tactics.
-To this end the IRA was re-organised into "flying columns"—permanent guerrilla units, usually about 20 strong, although sometimes larger.
-In rural areas, the flying columns usually had bases in remote mountainous areas.
+Thus, the third phase of the war (roughly August 1920 – July 1921) involved the IRA taking on a greatly expanded British force, moving away from attacking well-defended barracks and instead using ambush tactics in the countryside.
+To this end, primarily at the suggestion of Dan Breen, the IRA was reorganised into "flying columns" – permanent full-time mobile guerrilla units, usually about 20 strong, although sometimes larger; columns could strike at different targets many miles apart in a short period of time.
+In some areas, the flying columns usually had underground dug-outs where men could sleep and weapons be stored.